Aline Brosh McKenna

 Aline Brosh McKenna (born August 2, 1967) is an American filmmaker.
-Her credits include writing The Devil Wears Prada (2006), 27 Dresses (2008), Morning Glory (2010), We Bought a Zoo (2011) and co-creating The CW's Crazy Ex-Girlfriend.
+Her credits include writing The Devil Wears Prada (2006) and its 2026 sequel, 27 Dresses (2008), Morning Glory (2010), We Bought a Zoo (2011) and co-creating The CW's Crazy Ex-Girlfriend.

 Early life and education

 Brosh was born to a Jewish family in France and, at the age of six months, moved with her family to New Jersey, where she lived variously in Fort Lee, Demarest and Montvale, and attended Saddle River Day School in Saddle River.
 She graduated magna cum laude from Harvard University.

 Career

 After graduating, McKenna moved to New York City to seek a job in publishing.
 While there, she did some freelance writing work.

 A script she wrote during a six-week course in screenwriting at New York University helped her get an agent, and, in 1991, she moved to Los Angeles.
 By age 26, she had sold a comedy feature and a television pilot, and continued to write a number of feature and television scripts.
 She also wrote an episode of Margaret Cho's sitcom All American Girl.

 However, it would be eight years until her first movie, 1999's Matthew Perry-Neve Campbell romantic comedy Three to Tango, was produced.

 In 2004, she wrote Laws of Attraction, starring Pierce Brosnan and Julianne Moore.

 She adapted Lauren Weisberger’s novel The Devil Wears Prada into the 2006 film of the same name, directed by David Frankel and starring Meryl Streep, Anne Hathaway and Emily Blunt.
 Though her first two produced features were both romantic comedies, McKenna has reiterated that The Devil Wears Prada is not, and has instead described it as 'competence porn', noting: 'The real love story is, she ends up with that newspaper, having understood the world better and having understood her naiveté better'.
 The film earned McKenna a BAFTA nomination for Best Adapted Screenplay.

-McKenna explored the nuances of the characters of Miranda (Meryl Streep's character) and Andy (Anne Hathaway's character) in The Devil Wears Prada in a 2006 interview with Jan Huttner:"I wanted to make sure the audience understood why she had so much power in her world; and then understand that there was a cost for her, because we wanted Andy to walk away from a life as opposed to walking away from a person.
+McKenna explored the nuances of the characters of Miranda (Meryl Streep's character) and Andy (Anne Hathaway's character) in The Devil Wears Prada in a 2006 interview with Jan Lisa Huttner:"I wanted to make sure the audience understood why she had so much power in her world; and then understand that there was a cost for her, because we wanted Andy to walk away from a life as opposed to walking away from a person.
 She sees how much Miranda has sacrificed in her personal life, and that’s just not what Andy wants to do.
 Miranda’s held to a different standard than male executives might be held to, and she lives under a microscope."She wrote 27 Dresses starring Katherine Heigl in 2008.
-The film took its place quickly as a classic romantic comedy, telling the story of a bridesmaid of twenty-seven weddings finding her own love.
+It tells the story of a bridesmaid of twenty-seven weddings finding her own love.